kelsierfin/BasicGamingPlatform/Authentication Team Files/auth_use_case_descriptions.md

 1. A possible "remember me" option for easier access.
 2. Should multifactor authentication be implemented?
 3. After how long should should the system automatically logout due to inactivity?

+### Edit Profile
+**Primary Actor:**
+Game Player

+**Goal in Context:**
+Allow user to make changes to profile when needed.

+**Pre-Conditions:**
+- Networking is running as needed.
+- Player has an existing profile and wants to make changes to it.
+- Player is logged in.

+**Trigger:**
+- Player clicks the edit profile button after logging in to existing account.

+**Scenario:**
+1. Player loads the platform through a web browser.
+2. Player is able to log in to the system.
+3. Player clicks "Edit Profile" after logging in.
+4. Player is able to edit username or profile picture.
+They are also able to change email address or password with proper verification.
+5. If invalid details detected the user performs actions again until valid details are put in.
+6. When player's details are valid, it changes the desired information.

+**Post-Conditions:**
+- The player has successfully edited or changed their information.
+- The database is updated as required.

+**Exceptions:**
+- Server malfunction due to overloading

+**Priority:**
+- Medium.

+**When Available:**
+- Second Iteration.

+**Frequency of Use:**
+- Only when desired by user.

+**Channel to Actor:**
+- Click of a button using touchscreen or mouse click.

+**Secondary Actors:**
+- User Database.

+**Channels to Secondary Actors:**
+- Code

+**Open Issues:**
+1. Security measures for user verification?
+2. Require password input to edit profile?